feltcute/ModdingDocsMGD/Doc/Adventures/Creation.rst

   "MonsterGroups": [
     {
-    "Monsters": ["Blue Slime", "Elf"]
+    "Group": ["Blue Slime", "Elf"]
     },

     {
-    "Monsters": ["Lizard Girl"]
+    "Group": ["Lizard Girl"]
     }
   ],

 Decides the possible formations monsters in the ``"RandomMonsters":`` can take.
-Each object with a ``"Monsters":`` key will represent a different possible formation.
+Each object with a ``"Group":`` key will represent a different possible formation.
 You can intermix different monsters via the arrays, even if the monster isn't present in ``"RandomMonsters":``.
 Repeat an object with a certain formation multiple times if you wish to make it more likely.
 Works the same as a :doc:`Location's </Doc/Locations/Creation>` ``"MonsterGroups":``.